Advanced Practice Nursing Illinois

 An Illinois advanced practice nurse must hold RN and APN licensing.
 The National Council for State Boards of Nursing lists Illinois as a state with pending nurse compact legislature.
 Currently, however, a nurse must hold his or her primary RN licensure in Illinois.

 A prospective advanced practice nurse must earn a graduate degree or post-master certificate.
-The individual must complete a program that offers preparation for advanced practice certification.
+The individual must complete a program that offers preparation for advanced practice certification (Nurse Practitioner Programs in Illinois).

 An APN who seeks licensing in a second advanced practice specialty will not need to complete a second graduate degree but will need to complete whatever additional education is necessary to qualify for the desired certification.